akshitsgn/Smart-Shelf/README.md

-# 📚 SmartReads – Book Recommendation App
+# 📚 Smart-Shelf – Book Recommendation App

 ## 🔍 Project Overview
 **SmartReads** is an intelligent book recommendation Android app that uses **Google's Gemini AI** to suggest personalized books based on the user's reading history and preferences.
 The app provides a conversational chatbot assistant to enhance discovery and reading experiences through voice-based queries.